By supporting parents/carers, the programme aims to improve children’s:

 how the programme supports practitioners, parents and carers with children’s learning

 Our evidence-based Learning Together Programme values and extends what parents/carers already do.
 Using the ORIM framework (Opportunities, Recognition, Interaction, Modelling), it helps strengthen adult-child relationships, building children’s self-esteem and emotional self-regulation.
 The Programme offers key ideas and activities relating to the five strands of child development listed above, that practitioners can share with parents/carers and their children.
 Each strand covers about 15 topics.
 Practitioners (and parents) can choose which and how many topics they want to focus on, depending on local needs and interests.
-Follow the link to have a look at some examples of topics that practitioners share, or download a one-page Strand map showing all 74 topics.
+Follow the link to have a look at some examples of topics and their accompanying downloadable resources for practitioners to share with families.

 formal recognition of parents'/ carers' learning - parent qualifications peep antenatal programme

 Learning Together’s sister programme, the Peep Antenatal Programme(previously known as reflective parenting) supports strong parent-baby bonding and attachment relationships beginning in pregnancy.